 Where do you find Ugly Christmas Sweater party attire?

 Now, not everyone has a grandmother who knits them ugly Christmas sweaters.
 For those of you who just don’t get these as presents every year, where can you find the appropriate attire to wow your guests with?
 First, you can try raiding your parents or grandparents closets or you can see if you can find a sweater at your local Goodwill or second hand shop.
 And you know, if you find an ugly sweater and it’s just not ugly enough for you, you can always head to your local craft store to find some embellishments.
 Add some sequins, pom poms, ribbons, fake Christmas florals, glitter, puff paints, etc. Whatever you think would make it uglier.
 You can also buy various ugly sweaters brand new on Amazon.
 Here’s a few we found.
 Not your grandma’s ugly Christmas sweaters!

 Ugly Christmas Sweater Party Thank You Favors

-It’s always nice to thank your guests for coming to your party by having a basket of favors ready for people to take home with them.
-You can do up all sorts of fun things for this including making some tacky homemade tree ornaments or making up some traditional homemade Christmas goody bags.
+You can do up all sorts of fun things for ugly Christmas party favors including making some tacky homemade tree ornaments or making up some traditional homemade Christmas goody bags.
 Fruitcake comes to mind!
 Everyone’s most hated holiday “treat”!

-You can always get some personalized pre-filled jelly belly candy tins as shown here.
+You can always also get some personalized pre-filled jelly belly candy tins as shown here.
 Or, you can get a sheet of personalized Ugly Christmas Sweater favor tags stickers to personalize the favors that you make.